-- a) All patient interactions that are clinical, either face-to-face and via telephone, should be documented in the EHR on the same day.
-No paper records of clinical care should be stored on the mobile unit. - b) All phone interactions (patient/clinician; clinician/clinician) should be documented as soon as possible, but no longer than 48 hours after the interaction.
+All clinical patient interactions, whether face-to-face or via telephone, should be documented in the EHR the same day.
+No physical records of clinical care should be stored on the mobile unit.

+All clinician-to-clinician phone interactions regarding a patient should be documented as soon as possible, but no longer than 48 hours after the interaction.